mezo-org/musd/docs/rfc/rfc-1.md

 - Total user debt: 3,517.5 MUSD

 System Analysis:
-- Available collateral: 0.03646 BTC ($3,646)
+- Available collateral: 0.06525 BTC ($6,525)
 - User collateral claims: 0.04025 BTC ($4,025)
-- Shortfall: 0.00379 BTC ($379)
+- Surplus: 0.025 BTC ($2,500)
-- Backing ratio: $3,646 / $4,025 = 90.6%
+- Backing ratio: $4,025 / $4,025 = 100%
 ```

 **Impact:**
-The redemption creates an undercollateralized position where the main trove cannot fully back outstanding microloan collateral claims.
-Users collectively face a potential loss of $379 (9.4% shortfall) if they all attempted to withdraw simultaneously.
+The redemption actually improves the system's backing position.
+The main trove can still fully cover all outstanding microloan collateral claims with a $2,500 surplus.
+Users face no losses and can withdraw their full collateral amounts.

 ### Future Work